MeghanaVasist/Hungarian_Globe/README.md

 The libraries used are: heapq and sys.

 The data is given in a separate folder called data.
 In order to execute the program successfully, these files must be in the same folder as the python file.

+For a detailed report, take a look at the Report.pdf file.